Sinyavino offensive (1942): German counter-offensive, 21 September – 15 October

-The main German counter offensive began on 21 September.
+The main German counter-offensive began on 21 September.
 Six divisions participated in the attack, with 121st Infantry Division attacking from the north, 30th Army Corps' 24th, 132nd and 170th Infantry Divisions from the south and 3rd Mountain and 28th Light Infantry Divisions mounting holding attacks.
-The 5th Mountain Division suffered heavy casualties in the last ten days and did not play a big role in the counteroffensive.
+The 5th Mountain Division suffered heavy casualties in the last ten days and did not play a big role in the counter-offensive.

 The counterattacking Germans were facing the same problems as the Soviet forces had faced in the previous month.
 Advance in difficult terrain overcoming the defensive positions was very slow and casualties were high.
 Only on 25 September, after five days of very heavy fighting, German forces linked up near Gaitolovo, and part of the Soviet 8th (the 6th Guards Rifle Corps) and 2nd Shock Armies were encircled.
 After defeating Soviet attempts to relieve or break out of the pocket, it was bombarded by heavy artillery and air strikes.
 At the same time the 28th Light Infantry and the 12th Panzer divisions defeated the attempts of the Leningrad Front to expand their bridgeheads.

 In the heavy fighting from the end of September to 15 October, the German forces reduced the encirclement and recaptured all previously lost strong points, except a small bridgehead held by forces of the Leningrad Front near Moskovkaya Dubrovka.